abpframework/abp/docs/en/Community-Articles/2021-10-31-Many-to-Many-Relationship-with-ABP-and-EF-Core/POST.md

 }
 ```

-* When listing the Books we will retrieve them with all their details (author name and category names).
+When listing the Book/Books we will retrieve them with all their details (author name and category names).

 * **BookGetListInput.cs**